parsader/nba_over_under_league_app/README.md

 - [ ] Trade functionality between users
 - [ ] League commissioner controls
 - [ ] League Chat Features
+- [ ] Make use of Partials to organize the view code, and make general UI improvments

 ## Bugs To be Fixed
 - [ ] Can go over max leagues, create alert